 In any methodology that aims to boost community engagement or communication between the app and its users, push notifications by definition must be a key aspect of this strategy.
 Push notifications are already built on the technology required to leverage data from mobile devices and respond to them in real-time.
 And machine-learning algorithms allow developers to segment their user base according to various demographics.
 These can include age, interests, activities completed on the app, etc. Most importantly, push notifications are a time-honored strategy for driving users back to your app.

 Lapsed users in particular are a goldmine of untapped monetary potential.
 Drive players back to your app by reminding them of the relationship they once had with the gaming community and the app itself.
-Push notifications can offer them benefits on a sliding scale.
+LiveOps keeps users excited, and push notifications can offer them benefits on a sliding scale.
 For example, offer bonus content to start off.
 If that doesn’t yield results you can up the ante with promotions, discounted cosmetic items, etc.